Azeret/galIMF/README.md

 This is GalIMF version 1.0.0.
 We use [SemVer](http://semver.org/) for versioning.

-For the versions available, see the [tags on this repository](https://sites.google.com/view/galimf/home).
+For the versions available, see the [GalIMF homepage](https://sites.google.com/view/galimf/home).